seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

    the TZ header quotes every anchor in that table, character for character, and that each is present in the map as an exact, case-sensitive substring.
 A comparison over the anchors a header happens to quote passes on a header that quotes none, which is a check passing with no data (inv.
-22).
-Record under `## Fingerprints`, per anchor, the command and the text the match returned — a fixed-string match prints the matched text itself — never only a verdict or a count of passes.
+22). **Cut that list by the table's STRUCTURE — every row of it between its separator line and its end — and never by matching anchor NAMES:** a filter naming the anchors it expects cannot see a row nobody told it about, and it then reports its own list as the table's count.
+Record under `## Fingerprints`, per anchor, the command and the text the match returned — a fixed-string match prints the matched text itself — never only a verdict or a count of passes, and record **the table's own row count beside the number compared**: where those two differ the cut is the defect, and a gate that cannot print both has not read the table.
 3. Record the map's line count and MD5.

 If the TZ header omits an anchor the map's table carries or quotes one that differs from